I went to a succulents gardening workshop the other day 🌱

 In the beginning, optimize for learning, not performance.
 Kill a lot of plants.

-2) Don’t overload your foundations at first.
+2) Don’t overload your foundations.

 The first step to potting succulents is to have a base layer of soil.
 I got greedy in a scarcity mindset and put in a bit more than needed.